“Research is creating new knowledge” – Neil Armstrong

 Buy a camera based on the technology it offers.
 I suggest starting your photography journey with a mirrorless camera for the following reasons:

-- The future is mirrorless (New technology – new endless possibilities)
+- The future is mirrorless (New technology, sensors, lenses, etc.)

 - All camera brands are transitioning their systems to mirrorless

-- Body Image Stabilization (Pro-level cameras have 5 Axis Image Stabilization for handheld shots)
+- Body Image Stabilization (Pro-level cameras have 5 Axis Image Stabilization for better handheld shots)

 - EVF (Electronic View Finder – What you see is what you capture)